 Mahayana— the dominant form of Buddhism in Northeast Asia, claiming to be a more advanced form than Theravada: The “great vehicle,” a general name for a huge variety of schools that were formed during a doctrinal split in the 1st century CE.
-All Mahayana traditions are rooted in the Prajnaparamita sutras and Madhyamaka philosophical texts, which stress the emptiness of all dharmas, including all mental phenomena.
+All Mahayana traditions are rooted in the Prajnaparamita sutras and the Yogacara and Madhyamaka philosophical texts, which stress the emptiness of all dharmas, including all mental phenomena.
 Mahayana schools include Pure Land, Tiantai (Tendai), Huayan, and Zen, which are dominant throughout East Asia (China, Korea, Japan, and Vietnam).
 Apart from Zen, other Mahayana schools active in the West include traditional Pure Land temples and Soka Gakkai.

 Vajrayana— the dominant form of Buddhism in Tibet and Mongolia claiming to subsume both Theravada and Mahayana: The “diamond vehicle,” another general term for all the forms of tantric Buddhism practiced in Tibet (and the Tibetan diaspora), Mongolia, and Central Asia.
 Vajrayana Buddhism preserves not only the tantric practices that arose in the last centuries of Indian Buddhism, but also a huge variety of philosophical schools based on later variations of Mahayana Buddhism.
 There are hundreds of Vajrayana schools and lineages active in the West, including the Gelug (the Dalai Lama’s sect), Kagyu (for example, Chogyam Trungpa’s Shambhala school), Nyingma, and so on.